- Pets and Animals

 With a bit of luck, my lambing season will end tonight or tomorrow.
 Let's hope all goes well this time.

 And while I was writing this update, Little Ann's first lamb has been born and again I haven't seen it.
-My daughter Lynn who was working in another part of the barn, suddenly heard a lot of bleating so she went to look what was happening and the lamb had just been born. .As soon as the second lamb is out I will take pictures again.
+My daughter Lynn, who was working in another part of the barn, suddenly heard a lot of bleating so she went to look what was happening and the lamb had just been born. .As soon as the second lamb is born I will take pictures again.
 Hurray for Mom Little Ann, because this time she delivers her babies all by herself, so she stays.

 I think there will be a MakingaMark among them.
 First lamb is a girl.

 Lamb #11 MakingAMark - Born March 31, 2013